OkanT6/Final-Project/README.md

 Seanslar means "Sesions"

 "TC" property means "Turkish Repoblic Identity Number".
 It's primary and unique number.
 It has to have 11 digits.

+Reminder: In the future, my project partner going to consume the API with a flutter mobile application.